WPPlugins/mp3-to-post/readme.txt

 Please feel free to email me.  paul.sheldrake@gmail.com

 == Changelog ==

+= 1.3.1 =
+* Added WP Cron hook and removed "break" that was causing problems in later version of WP
+* Changes made by T. Escher

 = 1.3.0 =
 * Added option to publish posts instead of leaving as draft